Rosen-Team-B/Rosen_B/documentation/design ideas w9.md

 - "Upload" button: ask the data scientist to click on this button once all the inputs are there.

 Step4.5: loading page (reused)

+Step5: The training page.
+> Three taps or expandables (1) instructions tab (2) main windows (3 - optional) info of the algorithm in the current iteration
+> The first iteration vs second+ iterations